carloslodelar/GitForWriters/README.md

 github for technical writers

 # Goal
-In this course you will learn how to use github to create documentations for your projects.
+In this course you will learn how to use github to create documentation for your projects.